microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

         az extension list
         ```

-        - If you see azure-cli-ml extension, remove it by running following commnad.
-If you dont see, then move to next step
+        - If you see azure-cli-ml extension, remove it by running following command.

             ```bash
             az extension remove -n azure-cli-ml
             ```
+        - If you see ml extension, remove it by running following command.

+            ```bash
+            az extension remove -n ml
+            ```

-    - If you don't see ml 2.#.# form the extension list, install az ml CLI v2
+    - Install az ml CLI v2

         ```bash
         az extension add -n ml -y --version 2.2.1